adammurdoch/kotlin-tools/base-plugins/README.md

 - Add JVM target.
 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
 - Adds `nativeMain` source set for Kotlin code that is shared by native targets.
+- Adds `library { }` block, see below for the available settings.
+- Generates a `module-info` for the JVM target.

 ## `net.rubygrapefruit.jvm.lib`

 Builds a library implemented in Kotlin/JVM.

+- Adds `library { }` block, see below for the available settings.
+- Generates a `module-info`.

 ## `net.rubygrapefruit.jvm.cli-app`